It usually indicates that there is a misalignment between the two eyes.

 Exercises cannot treat many of the conditions that cause double vision.
 However, some exercises can help with convergence insufficiency.

-Focus on a detailed goal, perhaps a thin stick or small text in a magazine.
+Focus on a clear goal, perhaps a thin stick or small text in a magazine.
 Hold this at eye level, an arm’s length away from you.

 Try to keep the image as a single image for as long as possible.
 Move the lens towards the nose slowly and steadily.